ritishpaul/ritish_blog/_posts/Projects/2020-07-31-Arduino-LCD-Display.markdown

 ![LCD Circuit](/ritish_blog/images/circuitlcd.PNG)

-As you examine the circuit you will notice that each wire is color coded with its repsective part.
+As you examine the circuit you will notice that each wire is color coded with its respective part.
 This being yellow for the LCD display, blue for the 10k potentiometer, and green for the ultrasonic sensor.

 #### LCD Display
 Starting off with the LCD display, the VSS and VDD pins are connected to the ground and 5V rails at the top of the breadboard.
 VO is connected to the center pin of the potentiometer.
 The RS pin is connected to the 13 pin of the Arduino.